saksham9898/Course-Projects/README.md

 # Course-Projects
-Projects from courses at Cornell
+Projects from courses at Cornell \n
 These are projects from the courses:
 1. Model Based Estimation
 2. Robot Perception